This post was first published in 2017 and updated in 2018 with the new Christmas releases.

-Christmas is in just TWO days, so I thought I’d compile a quick list of what’s on Netflix right now.
-This year there are plenty of Netflix originals as well as old and modern Christmas classics to choose from!
+Christmas fever seems to have firmly taken hold even though we are only part way through November, so I thought I’d compile a quick list of what to watch on Netflix this Christmas.
+This year there are even more Netflix originals to look out for as well as old and modern Christmas classics to choose from!
+Here are the top Christmas films to watch on Netflix this year:

 Arthur Christmas is actually one of my all time favourite Christmas films and I think it’s seriously underrated!
 It follows the story of Santa’s Claus’ clumsy son Arthur who sets out to right a Christmas wrong.
 A present has been misplaced!
 They’ve only got two hours to get the present to its young recipient though so it’s a race against time.
-You can read my full review here.
+Check out my Arthur Christmas film review here.

 Outnumbered Christmas 2011